FarisZR/knocker-cli/docs/architecture.md

-# Knocker Architecture
+# knocker-cli Architecture

-This document outlines the architecture of the Knocker CLI service.
+This document outlines the architecture of the `knocker-cli` project.

 ## High-Level Overview

-Knocker is a Go-based CLI application designed to run as a background service on multiple platforms (Linux, macOS, and Windows).
+`knocker-cli` is a Go-based CLI application designed to run as a background service on multiple platforms (Linux, macOS, and Windows).
 Its primary function is to monitor for changes in the machine's public IP address and, upon detection, make an API call to a remote server to whitelist the new IP.

 The project is composed of several key components that work together to provide this functionality.